MurakawaLab/CAGE_pipeline/README.md

 # CAGE_pipeline
-A set of scripts to analyse CAGE datatsets.
+A set of scripts to analyse CAGE datasets.

 Many of these scripts are based on the pipeline developed by the FANTOM5 consortium.
 Some key references: Forrest et al Nature 2014; Andersson et al Nature 2014.